bcgsc/ntCard/README.md

 ntCard
 =
 ntCard is a streaming algorithm for cardinality estimation in genomics datasets.
+As iput it takes file(s) is fastq, fastq, sam , or bam formats and computes the k-mer coverage frequency histogram.

-# Build the binary
+# Build the binary for ntcard
 Run:
 ```
 $ make